Juan Carlos Izpisua Belmonte

 Juan Carlos Izpisua Belmonte (born December 12, 1960, in Hellín, Albacete) is a Spanish biochemist and developmental biologist.
-He is a professor in the Gene Expression Laboratories at the Salk Institute for Biological Studies in La Jolla, California since 1993.
+He is a professor in the Gene Expression Laboratories at the Salk Institute for Biological Studies in La Jolla, California, US since 1993.

 Education

-Izpisua graduated from the University of Valencia, Spain with a bachelor's degree in Pharmacy and Science.
-He then earned a master's degree in Pharmacology from the same university before moving on to complete his Ph.D. in Biochemistry and Pharmacology at the University of Bologna, Italy and the University of Valencia, Spain.
+Izpisua Belmonte graduated from the University of Valencia, Spain with a bachelor's degree in Pharmacy and Science.
+He then earned a master's degree in pharmacology from the same university before moving on to complete his Ph.D. in Biochemistry and Pharmacology at the University of Bologna, Italy and the University of Valencia, Spain.
 He followed that with a stage as a postdoctoral fellow in different institutions, including the European Molecular Biology Laboratory (EMBL), in Heidelberg, Germany and University of California, Los Angeles (UCLA), Los Angeles, USA prior to moving to the Salk Institute in 1993.

 Career

-In 2004, he helped to establish the Center for Regenerative Medicine in Barcelona and was its Director between 2004 and 2014.
-He is a main catalyzer in one of today's most promising areas of biomedicine: regenerative medicine.
+In 2004, Izpisua Belmonte helped to establish the Center for Regenerative Medicine in Barcelona and was its Director between 2004 and 2014.

+He works as a specialist at Altos Labs.
+In 2023, due to the interest generated by his work, one of his presentations in Boston drew such a large crowd that it violated the fire code and was reduced by the police.
+A biologist has cautioned against "hype" and recommended waiting for more scientific publications.

+Research and claims

+Izpisua Belmonte is a main catalyzer in one of today's most promising areas of biomedicine: regenerative medicine.
 His work may help to discover new molecules and specific gene/cell treatments to prevent and cure diseases affecting mankind both in the adult and embryonic stages, as well as inducing endogenous in vivo regenerative responses that may allow for tissue and organ regeneration in humans.
 It also may contribute to increase our knowledge of aging and aging-associated diseases, thereby leading to healthier aging and increased lifespan.

 His conceptual discoveries and methodologies for regenerative medicine include: